 Don't Acknowledge the Customer

-Ever walk into a store and see employees standing around.
+Ever walk into a business and see employees standing around.
 They are paying attention to everyone except for you, the customer.
 I remember checking into a hotel years ago.
 I walked up to the front desk with a heavy suitcase in tow, and the clerk was typing away on his computer.
 After about 30 seconds, which by the way seemed like much longer, the clerk looked up at me and said, "I'll be right with you."
 About a minute or so later he looked up at me and asked, "Are you here to check in?"
 I was nice, but I wanted to say, "What do you think?"

 Don't Care About the Customer